mozmark/WebRTC-codelab/README.md

 5. How would users share the room name?
 Try to build an alternative to sharing room names.

-## Step 7: Putting it all together: RTCPeerConnection + RTCDataChannel + signalling
+## Step 7: Putting it all together: RTCPeerConnection + RTCDataChannel + signaling

 This is a DIY step!